-In his 5-week class, Mr. Richey challenges students and parents to reflect on their actual driving condition, as a call to self-awareness in the even one's emotion starts to rise and ferment with the distinct possibility that they may get the better of someone.
-Now there is law and then there is driving etiquette, which we also should observe as a driving society in order to behave in a word, more altruistically toward others.
+In his 5-week class, Mr. Richey challenges students and parents to reflect on their actual driving condition, as a call to self-awareness in the event one's emotion starts to rise and ferment with the distinct possibility that one's emotions may just get the better of oneself.
+Now there is law, and then there is driving etiquette, which we also should observe as a driving society in order to behave, in a word, more altruistically toward others.
 These two impulses, to observe morally the rules of the road and at the same time to look out compassionately for the sake and safety of the other driver, are what underpin the materials of the entire course.

 Our Driving World: It all starts with the Law